laravel/vite-plugin/docs/vite.md

 As Tailwind utilises PostCSS under the hood, it is supported by Vite without any additional plugins.
 Just ensure you have PostCSS configured [as shown above](#postcss).

+<a name="pre-processors"></a>
+### Pre-processors

+Vite does also supports CSS pre-processors.
+You should read the [Vite docs](https://vitejs.dev/guide/features.html#css-pre-processors) for more information.

 <a name="custom-base-urls"></a>
 ## Custom Base URLs

-If your Vite compiled assets are deployed to a CDN separate from your application, you will need to change the base URL generated by the `@vite` directive.
+If your Vite compiled assets are deployed to a different domain separate from your application e.g. via a CDN, you will need to change the base URL generated by the `@vite` directive.
 You may do so by specifying the `ASSET_URL` environment variable:

 ```
 ASSET_URL=https://cdn.example.com
 ```

-After configuring the asset URL, the `@vite` directive will prefix the configured URL when generating URLs to assets:
+After configuring the asset URL, the `@vite` directive will now prefix the configured URL when generating URLs to assets:

 ```
 https://cdn.example.com/build/assets/app.9dce8d17.js